Hints and Allegations

 December 29, 2015

-New Years has a funny effect on us human.
+New Years has a funny effect on us humans.
 We get all nostalgic, hopeful for the future and emotional.
 Okay, maybe the Holiday parties with lots of alcohol have something to do with that, but it's also our nature to look back at the year that was, and dream about what the new year will bring.
 After all, who doesn't want the coming year to rock, so of course we're going to start it off with high hopes.

 Desperate Measures: The Fight for ATC, a New NRTI to Treat Multidrug-Resistant HIV